Inverse problems with diffusion models: MAP estimation via mode-seeking loss: VML-MAP for Image restoration

+Note that the non-preconditioned variant (VML-MAP) does not require any SVD and is a viable option in most cases.
+Our proposed preconditioner applies to linear operators with affordable SVD and may be infeasible in other cases where SVD computation remains a bottleneck.
+However, note that preconditioners are not unique, and that different designs based on the operator and the availability of SVD are possible.
+Our proposed preconditioner is only one such design.

-\subsection{VML-MAP for Image restoration}
+\section{VML-MAP for Image restoration}

 Several image restoration tasks in computer vision, such as inpainting, super-resolution, deblurring, etc., can be modeled as linear inverse problems.
 In this section, we apply VML-MAP to the aforementioned image restoration tasks to understand its effectiveness in practice.
-In our experiments, we use $1000$ images (each from a different class) from the ImageNet~\citep{russakovsky2015imagenet} validation set with a resolution of $64 \times 64$ for evaluation using the corresponding pre-trained class-conditional diffusion model from~\citet{ddpm}.
-We consider the challenging tasks of image inpainting with a half-mask (where the right half of the image is masked), $4\times$ super-resolution, and uniform deblurring with a $16\times 16$ kernel.
-We make the deblurring task even more challenging by setting the singular values below a high threshold to zero.
-See Appendix~\ref{sec:implementationdetails} for further details.
-Using LPIPS and FID metrics, which capture measurement consistency and perceptual quality of the restored images, we report the performance of existing methods (DDRM~\citep{ddrm}, $\Pi$GDM~\citep{pgdm}, and MAPGA~\citep{mapga}) and compare against VML-MAP.

-Quantitative evaluation results from Table~\ref{tab:ir1} indicate the effectiveness of VML-MAP in practice over existing baselines for inpainting and super-resolution.
-Figure~\ref{fig:ir1} presents a qualitative comparison of the same.
-Note that while DDRM, $\Pi$GDM, and MAPGA require access to the Singular Value Decomposition (SVD) of the linear degradation matrix $\mathrm{H}$ to find the pseudoinverse of terms involved therein, VML-MAP only requires the forward operation of $\mathrm{H}$.
-However, when $\mathrm{H}$ is ill-conditioned, VML-MAP can struggle with the optimization, as seems to be the case with deblurring.
-In the next section, we introduce a preconditioner to alleviate this problem, which also requires the SVD of $\mathrm{H}$.
+In all our experiments, we evaluate on $100$ validation images of ImageNet~\cite{imagenet} with a resolution of $256\times 256$, using the unconditional ImageNet$256$ pre-trained diffusion model from~\citet{ddpm}, and on $100$ images of FFHQ~\cite{ffhq}, with a resolution of $256\times 256$, using the FFHQ$256$ pre-trained diffusion model from~\citet{dps}.